wp-plugins/hero-themes-gallery-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Hero Themes Gallery Manager is an enhanced drag and drop gallery manager for WordPress
+Heroic Gallery Manager is an enhanced drag and drop gallery manager for WordPress

 == Description ==

 The **Ultimate** gallery manager that combines the best features of the WordPress media manager with a simplified and flexible gallery management tool.
-Create and manage your galleries with Hero Themes Gallery Manager.
+Create and manage your galleries with Heroic Gallery Manager.
 Drag and drop re-ordering, uploads, editing  and simple, powerful gallery views.

 **Video Demonstration**

-A short video demonstrating the improved workflow benefits using Hero Gallery Manager:
+A short video demonstrating the improved workflow benefits using Heroic Gallery Manager:

 [youtube http://www.youtube.com/watch?v=0kIxPJLa5vk]